-The Pulse nightclub shooting occurred 6 months ago, but Orlando officers who were on the scene are still reminded of that tragic day as they go about their everyday lives.
+The Pulse nightclub shooting occurred 6 months ago, but Orlando officers on the scene are still reminded of that tragic day as they go about their everyday lives.
 The New York Times spoke to officers Omar Delgado and Gerry Realin to expose the difficulties of moving on after witnessing events like this in person.

 Mr. Delgado still suffers flashbacks from simple instances, like his cell ringing.
-He is instantly in the nightclub hearing the victims’ cell phones ring constantly with loved ones trying to reach them.
-“I literally felt like I was standing there at the club, my feet hurting, my arm hurting from holding my weapon”, he says about an instance when his phone rang on the job.
+He is instantly in the nightclub, hearing the victims’ cell phones ring constantly with loved ones trying to reach them.
+“I literally felt like I was standing at the club, my feet hurting, my arm hurting from holding my weapon”, he says about an instance when his phone rang on the job.

-He tried to return to work, but it became too dangerous for him to due to his constant flashbacks while in the field.
-He recalls chasing a suspect over 4th of July weekend when hearing a loud sound, he was transported to the explosion that destroyed the Pulse Nightclub gunman’s car.
+He tried to return to work, but it became too dangerous for him due to his constant flashbacks while in the field.
+He recalls chasing a suspect over the 4th of July weekend when hearing a loud sound, he was transported to the explosion that destroyed the Pulse Nightclub gunman’s car.
 “If my finger had been on the trigger, I would have shot my foot off,” he says about holding his weapon while suffering flashbacks.

-The dark side of his heroic act is he now suffers from PTSD, but has limited resources to help him combat these terrible side effects.
+The dark side of his heroic act is he now suffers from PTSD but has limited resources to help him combat these terrible side effects.
 He used up all his sick days going to therapy, and even though the police department is paying his base salary, it is not enough.
-He is losing $1,000 a month because he worked overtime to help compensate his salary.
+He is losing $1,000 a month because he worked overtime to help compensate for his salary.